scionproto/scion/doc/ControlPlanePKI.md

 corresponding ISD.

 It should also be possible for an ISD to recover (with more effort and human involvement) after some or all of its voting ASes have been compromised.
-Otherwise, a badly compromised ISD would have to get a new ISD number, renumber its entire ISD, invalidate all remote references to the old ISD number, and the old number would be considered poisoned, forever.
+Otherwise, a severely compromised ISD would have to get a new ISD number, renumber its entire ISD, invalidate all remote references to the old ISD number, and the old number would be considered poisoned, forever.